mbadolato/iTerm2-Color-Schemes/README.md

 The Bright Lights theme was created by [tw15egan](https://github.com/tw15egan)

 The Ubuntu theme was inspired by default Ubuntu's console colors.
 Created by [Maximus](http://superuser.com/questions/497240/ubuntu-purple-terminal-colors-in-conemu) and ported to iTerm2 by [stepin](https://github.com/stepin).

+The Firewatch theme was created by [Sebastian Szturo](https://github.com/SebastianSzturo) as an [atom syntax theme](https://atom.io/themes/firewatch-syntax) and ported to an iTerm scheme by [Ben Styles](https://github.com/leeds-ebooks).
+It was originally inspired by the [Firewatch game](http://www.firewatchgame.com/).

 If there are other color schemes you'd like to see included, drop me a line!